EventStore/EventStore-Client-Dotnet/docs/docs/getting-started/quick-tour.md

 # Quick tour

-This is a quick tour into the basic operations with Event Store.
+This is a quick tour into the basic operations with EventStoreDb.
 We will look at creating a connection, writing an event and reading an event.

 ## Requirements